Clinton County is named for George Clinton, who was a vice president of the United States of America.

 Architect: Werner & Adkins and C C Weber and E A Weber of Cincinnati

 Contractor: Western Building Company

-Description: The building faces west and is a three story smooth stone structure.
-The building is located on the landscaped grounds of the Courthouse Square.
+Description: The building faces west and is a three story smooth stone and concrete structure.
+The building is located on the landscaped grounds of the Courthouse Square in the center of the city.
 The west front has a projecting center section with three arches on the first story having recessed entrances.
 Four colossal Corinthian columns rise from the second story to the top of the third story with wide header above.
 A projecting cornice runs below the roof line.
 There is a balustrade along the roof line.
 On the center of the roof is a large dome containing a skylight illuminating the stained-glass window inside.
 There is a rusticated foundation.

 Note: The previous courthouse was designed by John B Posey and the contractor was John Bush in 1839.
 The cost of construction of the present courthouse was $300,000.